3000km Bivouac flight in South America!

 Hello,

-We are now in Iquique, the Mecca of paragliding in Chile.
-We have just covered 750km of rocky dunes, for the first time in autonomy, and in total already 1500km of bivouac flight.
-This section turned out to be much more difficult than expected, the strong south wind bothered us a lot.
-Flying backwards was a daily occurrence...
-Thermal flights in these conditions tested our nerves and our ability to fly.
-At the moment the local pilots are waiting for "flyable" conditions to take out the cross country wings.
-We are a bit reassured!
+We've arrived in Iquique, Chile's paragliding Mecca.
+We've just covered 750km of rocky dunes, for the first time in autonomy, and in total already 1500km of bivouac flying.
+This section turned out to be a lot more difficult than expected, with the strong southerly wind getting in the way.
+Flying in reverse was a daily occurrence...
+Thermal flights in these conditions tested our nerves and our piloting skills.
+At the moment, local pilots are waiting for "flyable" conditions to bring out their cross-country wings.
+We're a little reassured!

-We still have 200km to go to Arica before heading back to the high mountains of Peru.
-For this section we need a backup boat and good wind because there is no possible landing except in the ocean...
+We still have 200km to go to Arica before heading back into the high Peruvian mountains.
+For this section we need a backup boat and good wind, as there's no place to land except in the ocean...

 Once again, thank you for your support!